BlackSaltFish/understandinges6/manuscript/05-Destructuring.md

 The array destructuring assignment in this example looks like a mirror image.
 The left side of the assignment (before the equals sign) is a destructuring pattern just like those in the other array destructuring examples.
 The right side is an array literal that is temporarily created for the swap.
 The destructuring happens on the temporary array, which has the values of `b` and `a` copied into its first and second positions.
 The effect is that the variables have swapped values.

-W> Like object destructuring assignment, an error is thrown when the right side of an array destructured assignment expression evaluates to `null` or `undefined`.
+> **Warn** Like object destructuring assignment, an error is thrown when the right side of an array destructured assignment expression evaluates to `null` or `undefined`.

 #### Default Values